copier-org/copier/README.rst

 How to use
 ------------

-The interface is very simple.
-A `reanimate_skeleton` function that takes two absolute paths: the project skeleton to process, and where to copy it.:
+The API is very simple.
+A `render_skeleton` function that takes two absolute paths: the project skeleton to process, and where to copy it.:

-    from voodoo import reanimate_skeleton
+    from voodoo import render_skeleton

-    reanimate_skeleton(skeleton_path, new_project_path)
+    render_skeleton(skeleton_path, new_project_path)

 It also has the `prompt` and `prompt_bool` functions that take user input, to help you to make interactive scripts.